YuXia-SR/numpyro-example/notebooks/snack_learn.md

 # Overview

 Probabilistic programming is a powerful tool for data scientists and statisticians that allows them to build complex models to make predictions based on uncertain or incomplete data.
 In this tutorial notebook, we will use the probabilistic programming library, Numpyro, to build a probabilistic model for predicting customer purchase probability in a retail marketing setup.
-The model will be based on historical data and will take into account several simple factors such as customer gender, product categories, and category visit times.
+The model will be based on historical data and will take into account several simple factors such as customer gender, product categories, and money spent last year in one category.
 Through this Snack & Learn session, we will work to implement the model, analyze the results, and discuss potential improvements.
 By the end of the notebook, you will have an understanding of probabilistic programming and the ability to use Numpyro to build probabilistic models for your own predictive analysis.

 ## Review the model
 Following the same definition from the reference [1]